Jaydee8652/EspressoBatch/README.md

 "Speed dial" for all filters in sequence
  ```

-Once the sort is complete .cif files are moved to directories within the 'cifs' directory corresponding to the reason for discard.
-The 'original_cifs' is also moved to this directory.
+Once the sort is complete .cif files are moved to directories within the 'cifs' directory corresponding to the reason for discard, 'original_cifs' is also moved to this directory.
 Running the script again will create a new 'original_cifs' to start the process again.
-Previously sorted .cifs will not be overriden, allowing for a new directory of .cif files to be added to the existing filtered dataset.
+Previously sorted .cif files will not be overriden, allowing for a new directory of .cif files to be added to the existing filtered dataset.

 ### sanity_check.py
 ```